Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Conclusion

-In this paper, we demonstrated the vulnerabilities of a state-of-the-art robust recommendation system called \textbf{GraphRfi} by designing an effective attack approach \textbf{MetaC}.
-We showed that the vulnerabilities come from the supervised nature of its fraudster detection component.
-We thus re-designed the detection component which is equipped with the ability to dynamically adjust the importance of \textit{newly} injected fake users, resulting in a robust RS \textbf{PDR}.
-This research demonstrated the effectiveness of a framework of integrating anomaly detection into learning systems to improve their adversarial robustness.
-In our future work, we expect to see the successful application of this framework on other learning systems.
+In this paper, we demonstrated the vulnerabilities of a state-of-the-art robust recommender system called \textit{GraphRfi} by designing an effective attack approach \textbf{MetaC}.
+We re-designed the detection component which is equipped with the ability to dynamically adjust the importance of \textit{newly} injected fake users, resulting in a robust RS termed \textbf{PDR}.
+In addition, we also show that our attack and defense methods can also be applied to MF-based RS.
+This research demonstrated the effectiveness of a framework for integrating anomaly detection into learning systems to improve their adversarial robustness.
+In our future work, we expect to see the successful application of this framework on more learning systems.